xeho91/xeho91/README.md

 As a child,
 I used to watching nature and wilderness documentaries.
-On Sundays from BBC station with [David Attenborough] as a host or narrator.
+On Sundays from BBC station with [David Attenborough] as a presenter or narrator.
 Mostly from _"[The Blue Planet]"_ series.
 It was my sort of meditation watching the scenes of natural wilderness, especially with this calm voice, that kept my curiosity high and in awe.

 A few years later,
-influenced by [TEDx talk from Sylvia Earle], I was "punched" damn strong by how we have failed as humanity to take better care of the blue part of our world.
+influenced by TEDx talk from Sylvia Earle, it got into my head how we as humans have disappointed to take better care of our world's blue part.

 Since then,
 I decided to monitor the situation by following the news from the NGOs and other respected marine biologists.